AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 The parts of a hash string are more-or-less delimited by dollar signs (`$`).
 From left-to-right, those parts are:

-1. The *hash prefix* (or *hash identifier*), which is a short alphanumeric string in between dollar (`$`) signs.
+1. The *hash prefix* (or *hash identifier*), which is a short alphanumeric string in between dollar signs.
 In this hash, it's `$6$`, which generally indicates SHA-512 Crypt.
-1. Next comes the salt value, which continues until the next dollar (`$`) sign.
+1. Next comes the salt value, which continues until the next dollar sign.
 In this hash, that's the `ge7W6aVQ` part.
 1. The remainder of the field is the hashing algorithm's output, sometimes called the *digest*.
 This is the value `john` compares to its own output after concatenating the salt value with each of our guesses and performing the computation specified by the hash algorithm.

 ## Salted versus unsalted hashes

 Part of the usefulness of adding salt to a password in order to produce a *salted hash* is that it forces attackers like us to go through this hash cracking process each time we want to crack a different user's password.
 If a system hashed a user's password without adding any salt, then the hashes for two different accounts that happened to have the same password would be exactly the same.
 Worse, this would even be true of two user accounts across completely unrelated systems, if those systems happened to use the same hash algorithm.

 Without salting hashes, assuming we already cracked one account, we could instantly recognize the password of any other account that used the same password just by reading the hash value.
+In other words, we would learn the password without having to perform the laborious process of actually computing its hash.
 That defeats the whole point of hashing in the first place.
-In other words, we would be able to learn the password without having to perform the laborious process of actually computing its hash.

 Furthermore, many huge, public, free lookup databases of previously-computed (or previously-encountered) hashes and their original inputs exist online.
 One such popular database is at [CrackStation.net](https://crackstation.net/).
 These databases of precomputed hashes and their corresponding original inputs are called [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table).
 Some even larger rainbow tables are accessible, for a fee.